YJDoc2/hexo-theme-ascent/README.md

 - change page layout for better standalone page rendering
 - add tag and category name as h2 on their respective pages
 - add special check for /tags and /categories page (not the best impl, but works)
+- set line-height to 2em for header nav in media max-width 760px

 Each change has a corresponding commit, so you can cherry-pick or revert if you want to use them.